openkruise/openkruise.io/docs/user-manuals/advancedstatefulset.md

 which controls recreate or in-place update for Pods.

 - `ReCreate` controller will delete old Pods and create new ones.
 This is the same behavior as default StatefulSet.
 - `InPlaceIfPossible` controller will try to in-place update Pod instead of recreating them if possible.
-Currently, only `spec.template.metadata.*` and `spec.template.spec.containers[x].image` field can be in-place updated.
+Please ready the reference doc below.
 - `InPlaceOnly` controller will in-place update Pod instead of recreating them.
-With `InPlaceOnly` policy, user cannot modify any fields in `spec.template` other than `spec.template.spec.containers[x].image`.
+With `InPlaceOnly` policy, user cannot modify any fields other than the fields that supported to in-place update.

-When a Pod being in-place update, controller will firstly update Pod status to make it become not-ready using readinessGate, and then update images in Pod spec to trigger Kubelet recreate the container on Node.
-However, sometimes Kubelet recreate containers so fast that other controllers such as endpoints-controller in kcm have not noticed the Pod has turned to not-ready.
-This may lead to requests damaged.
+**You may need to read the [reference doc](../reference/inplace-update) for more details of in-place update.**

-So we bring **graceful period** into in-place update.
+We also bring **graceful period** into in-place update.
 Advanced StatefulSet has supported `gracePeriodSeconds`, which is a period duration between controller update pod status and update pod images.
 So that endpoints-controller could have enough time to remove this Pod from endpoints.